 Make is Zapier’s more powerful sibling.
 It uses a visual flowchart interface and handles multi-step, conditional workflows that Zapier can’t manage.
 Make also offers significantly more affordable pricing at scale – a factor for teams processing high transaction volumes.

 Best for: Mid-market teams with complex workflow logic.
-Pricing: Free tier; paid plans from $9/mo.
+Pricing: Free tier and paid plans; verify current pricing against Make’s pricing page before modeling volume.
 Limitation: Steeper learning curve.
 Non-technical users may struggle with the visual flowchart editor.

 Microsoft Power Automate

 Best for: Enterprise teams in the Microsoft ecosystem.
-Pricing: Included with some Microsoft 365 plans; standalone from $15/user/mo.
+Pricing: Included with some Microsoft 365 plans and available as standalone licensing; verify current Microsoft pricing by tenant and connector type.
 Limitation: Outside the Microsoft ecosystem, integrations become awkward and expensive.

 For teams needing more than point-to-point tool connections – including AI reasoning across multiple data sources – see our guide to AI workflow automation tools which covers orchestration platforms alongside no-code connectors.